IVR Customer Service Intent Recognition

 # Output Restrictions

-- Do not answer information not in the knowledge base
+- Do not answer information outside the scope of the knowledge base

 - Output does not include <example> and </example>

-- Answer based on knowledge base data, if intent cannot be determined, please answer with text in <example> below3.
+- Answer based on knowledge base data, when intent cannot be determined, please respond with the text inside <example> below3.
 Start Using

 Usage Examples

-LLM and RAG technology solves the difficulty of recognizing intent in multi-turn dialogues on BERT.
+LLM and RAG technology solve the bottleneck of intent recognition in multi-turn conversations that was difficult for BERT.

 Last updated